germany insider facts

 The cathedral was built during the 14th and 15th century on the foundations of an old Salvator chapel.
 The tower (95 m) was the highest bulding in Frankfurt for more than 500 years.

-Just outside the church is the Archaeological Garden (Archäologischer Garten) where you can see foundations of a Roman settlement and a Carolingian royal palatinate.
+Just outside the church is the Archaeological Garden (Archäologischer Garten) where you can (could) see foundations of a Roman settlement and a Carolingian royal palatinate.

-• frankfurt attractions paulskirche
+frankfurt paulskirche

 During the German revolutions of 1848, citizens of the 52 german states protested for social freedom and democracy.